The pdf version of the full agenda package is at:

 That’s false.
 Tourism may be the largest commercial component of GDP in the Sauble Beach area.
 But the economy is far more than commercial.
 Tourism is a small part of GDP.

-And even if tourism were a bigger part of the economy, it would justify taking $200,000 to $400,000 out of the pockets of the residents and using it to subsidize the Sauble tourism industry.
+And even if tourism were a bigger part of the economy, it wouldn’t justify taking $200,000 to $400,000 out of the pockets of the residents and using it to subsidize the Sauble tourism industry.

 The chamber members may sit around their boardroom table chanting: